Louisiana governor denies he delayed probe in deadly arrest

 Edwards expressed private frustration with the amount of time it has taken federal authorities to file charges in Greene’s death.

-“Are they ever going to come out and have a charge?” the governor asked during his meeting with the Black lawmakers, adding he believed the troopers’ treatment of Greene had been criminal “from the very first time I saw” footage of it in October 2020.
+“Are they ever going to come out and have a charge?” the governor asked during his meeting with the lawmakers, adding he believed the troopers’ treatment of Greene had been criminal “from the very first time I saw” footage of it in October 2020.

-Edwards at times struck a dejected tone during his meeting with the lawmakers.

-“I apologize with the core of my soul that we haven’t made the progress over the last year that I hoped to have made and that I thought we were making with state police,” Edwards said.
+“I apologize with the core of my soul that we haven’t made the progress over the last year that I hoped to have made and that I thought we were making with state police,” he said.
 “I am more disappointed in me than probably you are.”

 Mustian reported from New York and Bleiberg from Dallas.